 Can you consolidate your debt?

 How much debt are you in total?
-You know how much payday loan debt you’re.
 What about your other unsecured debt like credit cards, overdrafts, short-term loans, and other types of loans?

 Debt consolidation loans are used by borrowers to pay off multiple credit cards, overdrafts, short-term loans, and other types of loans in one go.